How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: LLM Evaluation: Generation Efficiency and Quality

+Two authors annotated 10\% of the generations at each step individually, and discussed to resolve the disagreement and update the codebook.
+An external instructor annotated the same 10\% of LLM-generated materials, using the updated codebook.
+We calculated the inter-rater reliability (IRR) between the external instructor and the resolved annotation among the two authors using percent IRR and Cohen's Kappa.
+As shown in \cref{tab:llm-eval}, the agreements are satisfactory across different model generations (IRR\% $>$ 90\% and $\kappa > 0.75$)\footnote{ Buggy programs undergo automatic testing, so human verification is unnecessary (n/a).
+If both raters unanimously agree in one category, $kappa$ is undefined (-), so $\kappa$ is only noted when there's less than 100\% IRR agreement on a single label. }.
+One author annotated the rest of the materials to calculate the success rates.
+We log the verification and editing \emph{time}, as proxies to the instructor overhead.

+To compare LLM and human generations, we recruited two experienced CS TAs to each create practice materials for a specific problem.
+Each TA received the same input as LLMs, was asked to produce one set of materials matching the amount of content LLMs produced, and was compensated for their time.

-\paragraphBold{Result} The statistics of the number of generations, success rate, and average editing time are summarized in \cref{tab:llm-eval}.
-Overall, we achieve high-quality generation: a complete set of practice materials with 9 buggy codes (3 for practice and 6 more as distractors), 9 bug explanations, 9 bug fixes, 10 test case hints, and 3 test category hints can be generated with a 90\% success rate and only take 15 minutes to label and edit, which could significantly reduce instructor efforts compared to \emph{status-quo} (\cref{sec:background}).
+\paragraphBold{Result: Efficient and High-Quality Generation.} We achieve high-quality generation: a complete set of practice materials with 9 buggy programs (3 for practice and 6 more as distractors), 9 bug explanations, 9 bug fixes, 10 test case hints, and 3 test category hints can be generated with a 90\% success rate and only takes 15 minutes to label and edit.
+As we \emph{over-generate} and automatically select buggy code, a success rate over 50\% is reasonable for practical use.

-More specifically, test-relevant hints generally have high quality and require minimal editing efforts from humans, mostly to make them more concise when needed.
-At first glance, buggy codes seem to have a low success rate of 58\%.
-However, note that as we \emph{over-generate} buggy codes before selection, empirically having a number over 50\% is more than reasonable for practical use.

-Codes with multiple bugs tend to be the biggest cause of inaccuracy in generating bug explanations and fixes.
-LLMs tend to hallucinate bugs, incorrectly map explanations and fix instructions to bugs, and over-fix all the bugs in a code when the instruction only specifies one bug to fix.
-Our prompting strategies in \cref{subsec:task_formation} greatly improve the material quality.
-For example, with bug fixing first framed as a translation task, we are able to reduce the error to 29.79\% in multi-bug scenarios (near 100\% without this framing) and 9.66\% out of all buggy codes.
-This is still the biggest cause of inaccuracy in code fixes, but fortunately, these issues are not hard to manually fix, as most of the time the correct answer is already in the generation, so we simply need to remove the incorrect parts.
-On average, labeling each buggy code's explanation and fix instruction and the bug fix takes 1.5 minutes.

-We notice some disagreements in annotation, especially around the definition of multi-bugs in the context of \sysname (e.g., two conceptually different bugs can be fixed simultaneously which defeats the purpose of gradual code-fixing interaction).
-We resolve to use single-bug codes in our user study and will investigate more sophisticated designs around multiple bugs in the future.